-Closed geodesics on flat surfaces
+Closed geodesic on flat spaces

 In Euclidean space, the shortest path between two points is a straight line.
 In non-Euclidean spaces, geodesics abstract the notion of a straight line.
 For example, on the sphere the shortest paths are the great circle geodesics, and we fly “over the pole” when traveling from NYC to Paris.
 Last summer students studied closed geodesics on doubled polygons, where geodesics billiard off the edges.
 This summer, we’ll consider closed geodesics on flat surfaces, generalizations of doubled polygons which locally exhibit Euclidean geometry while globally having properties of negative curvature.

-Mentors: Ian Adelstein and Aaron Calderon
+Mentor: Ian Adelstein and Aaron Calderon

 Primitive sets of polynomials

 A set of integers is primitive if no number in the set divides another.
 For example, the prime numbers form a primitive set, however there are many other examples.
 There are even primitive sets which are `”larger” than the primes.
 In this project we will look at primitive sets of polynomials with coefficients from a finite field.
 This ring of polynomials over a finite field behaves in many ways like the integers, but the techniques for studying problems over this ring are often more combinatorial than over the integers.
 We will investigate what the “largest” primitive sets are in this setting, as well as counting how many primitive sets there are.
 A convenient way to model the situation is using divisibility graphs, and so related questions involving independent vertex sets of graphs may be considered as well.